Mamilla Shailaja Priya

-Mamilla Shailaja Priya (born 20 May 1981), popularly known as Priya, is an Indian actress.
-She appears primarily Telugu feature films and television soap operas, and has also acted in Hindi and Tamil language films.
+Mamilla Shailaja Priya (20 May 1981), popularly known as Priya, is an Indian actress.
+She appears primarily in Telugu feature films and television soap operas, and has also acted in Hindi and Tamil language films.

-She made her acting debut in 1998 with the movie Master which featured Chiranjeevi.
+She made her acting debut in 1997 with the movie Master which featured Chiranjeevi.
 She has won the Nandi Award presented by the government of Andhra Pradesh for her role in this serial Priya Sakhi.
-Apart from soap operas, she has acted in about 200 feature films in Telugu and Hindi with various co stars like Bala krishna, Chiranjeevi, Pawan Kalyan, Venkatesh, Nagarjuna and Amitabh Bachchan.
+Apart from soap operas, she has acted in about 200 feature films.

 Early and personal life

 Popularly known as Priya, Mamilla Shailaja Priya was born in 1981, in Bapatla, Andhra Pradesh.
 Her parents are Mamilla Venkateswar Rao and Mamilla Kusuma Kumari.
 She is the third child, among three sisters.
 She did her schooling in Hyderabad, Telangana.
 While in college, she won the Miss College Pageant.
 She later started pursuing her acting career.
-She completed her graduation with a B.A..
+She completed her graduation with a B.A.
 Priya married Venkata Kishore Machiraju in 2002.
 They have a son, Nischay, who was born in 2003.
-They reside in Hyderabad.
+They resided in Hyderabad.